What to Do in May in and around Nice – 2026

 But in between the closures and chaos, the most glamourous events in the world are taking place up and down the coast, and you can take part if you know the insider scoop.

-Monaco Grand Prix – May 22-25, 2025 It’s the most glamorous and prestigious racing event in the world, and even if you can’t afford a prime seat, there is a free fan zone.
+Monaco Grand Prix – Normally in May but for 2026 it’s June 4-7, 2026.
+It’s the most glamorous and prestigious racing event in the world, and even if you can’t afford a prime seat, there is a free fan zone.
 And here’s a secret: the Monaco Grand Prix has a discount day! for the qualifying trials on Thursday, you can sit in the normally super expensive seats for a mere pittance!

 On the less glamourous side, here are a bunch of other happenings for May: